anetczuk/ReverseCRC/README.md

 #### Profiler

-To run main application it needs to run one of following comands:
+To run main application it needs to run one of following commands:
 * *find.sh {params} --profile*
 * *find.sh {params} --pfile={output file}*